-KAJANG – Despite the COVID-19 pandemic, the care between human continues for the sake of holistic well-being.
+KAJANG – Despite the COVID-19 pandemic, the care between humans continues for the sake of holistic well-being.

 Meanwhile, the Director of Alumni Relations Centre, Assoc.
 Prof. Dr. Arba’ie Sujud said, Tautan Mahabbah which is held annually is usually celebrated at UPM by inviting orphans and the poor.